Lensley/chrome-extension-deletecookies/README.md

-"Cross-Domain Delete Cookies API Extension
+Cross-Domain Delete Cookies API Extension
 ==========================================
 **WARNING: This is a ridiculously dangerous extension and shouldn't be used unless you know exactly what you're installing/doing.**